Tools

 • vscode - bloated, only use if you absolutely need to.
 It's slow and used to be my favorite, but...

 • zed - Fast and simple text editor.
-Rust backend.
+Rust backend. (zeditor is the CLI command)

 • nano - command line editor